Views Hai Van Pass Easyrider Travel Blog Vietnam

 Planning a Vietnam itinerary for 3 weeks can feel like a lot at first.
 Vietnam looks narrow on the map, but it is a long country and travel days are often longer than you expect.
 That is why I liked having a clear route before I arrived.
 I traveled from north to...

-Travel during Vietnamese TET, Yes or No?
+Travel During TET Festivities in Vietnam: Yes or No?

-Travel during Vietnamese TET, Yes or No?
+Travel During TET Festivities in Vietnam: Yes or No?

 Memorable Ho Chi Minh City, Vietnam